The64thGamer/cheeseepedia/content/bbs7xxyuvf3ea1yg/content.md

-**The Hard Luck Bears** (originally referred to as the **Country Bear Jubilee**) was a predecessor show to {{< wiki-link "Rock-afire Explosion" >}} that was created in 1979 and first premiered at IAAPA.
+**The Hard Luck Bears** (originally referred to as the **Country Bear Jubilee**) was a predecessor show to [Rock-afire Explosion] that was created in 1979 and first premiered at IAAPA.
 It was a successor to the Bear Country Jubilee in many ways, with its stage basis being an inspiration for the common 3-Stage used in various Creative Engineering shows.
 In a timespan between 1980 and 2000, the Hard Luck Bears have been installed in numerous theme parks around the world with the first installation being Carowinds in Charlotte, NC (a relocation of the original show seen at IAAPA).
 The last operational show was in Fantasilandia, Chile (MundoMagico's show relocated), though has since been retrofitted to become "The Robotoons.'
 The second Hard Luck Bears installation at Knoebels in Elysburg, PA still has the majority of figures and props in storage and around the park, currently the only other show to be confirmed to remain existent (but not operating).

 ## Summary